Nishitha-GS/first-github/README.md

 # first-github
-Practicing github for the first time.
+Practicing github for the first time.My name is Nishitha

-# name
-Nishitha